I contribute to the BBC World Service show, 'The Why Factor' as they (and I) explore (in 15 minutes) why people are

 I'd like to ask if the transcription of that interview is available somewhere?
 Because I'm very interested in that topic, but unfortunately don't understand everything...

 If there is a transcription I suppose you would have to go through the BBC but I don't have one

-Ruth C. White, Ph.D., M.S.W., and M.P.H., is the author of Bipolar 101 and Preventing Bipolar Relapse.
+Ruth C. White, Ph.D., M.P.H., M.S.W., is the author of Bipolar 101 and Preventing Bipolar Relapse.
 She is a health coach and clinical associate professor at University of Southern California's School of Social Work.